monitisexchange/Monitis-Linux-Scripts/Nginx-Reverse-Proxy-Monitor/README.md

 #### Dependencies

-The current version of NRP monitor provide HTTP access to the Monitis main server so you have to have installed the __NCURL__ library on Linux  machine where monitor will be run.
+The current version of NRP monitor provide HTTP access to the Monitis main server so you have to have installed the __CURL__ library on Linux  machine where monitor will be run.
 Besides, the monitor uses Linux calculator (named '__bc__') to provide floating points calculations.
 Thus, you have to have installed Linux calculator too.

 #### Used approach